telerik/ajax-docs/controls/grid/functionality/exporting/export-formats/csv-export.md

 By default, RadGrid's *CSV* engine encloses all the data within double quotes to allow the usage of commas, new lines and so on.

->note  **GridExporting** event allows the developer to change the generated file directly.This approach could be used to achieve some custom functionality that is not supported out of the box.For example you can use it to add header text to the output and then save it to *TXT* format(since it won't be valid *CSV* anymore).
+>tip  **GridExporting** event allows the developer to change the generated file directly.This approach could be used to achieve some custom functionality that is not supported out of the box.For example you can use it to add header text to the output and then save it to *TXT* format(since it won't be valid *CSV* anymore).
 >

 ##

->note Depending on your local settings, the default column separator might be a **comma** or a **semicolon** . **Excel** won't be able to properly separate the columns when the column separator is not valid for the current culture.
+>tip Depending on your local settings, the default column separator might be a **comma** or a **semicolon** . **Excel** won't be able to properly separate the columns when the column separator is not valid for the current culture.
 >

 ##

->note Note, that if you set **ExportOnlyData="true"**, the contents (text) of all template columns will be removed but the columns will be still visible in the exported file.
+>tip Note, that if you set **ExportOnlyData="true"**, the contents (text) of all template columns will be removed but the columns will be still visible in the exported file.
 >